Subscriber OnlyMusicReview

 ★★★★☆

-In the last few years, the UK soul star has decided to forge her own path forward, moving back to Walsall in the Midlands and working with her close friends on unique artistic endeavours.
+In the past few years the UK soul star has decided to forge her own path, moving back to Walsall, in the English midlands, and working with close friends on unique artistic endeavours.
+One result has been Falling or Flying, her 2023 album, which the jaw-dropping vocal talent makes the majority of her magnetic headline set at All Together Now on Friday night.

-The result is 2023 album Falling or Flying, which the jaw-dropping vocal talent performs as the majority of her magnetic headline set at All Together Now on Friday night.
-At 10.45pm on the dot, the 27-year-old floats onstage, armed with vibrant backing singers and a technically gifted band.
-Her platinum blonde hair glowing under the red lights, Smith appears relaxed as she opens her first festival show of the summer.
-Though she’s previously played Longitude Festival back in 2017 and will perform at Ulster Hall in Belfast on Saturday, her headline gigs in the Irish capital are few and far between.
-“It’s my first time in Waterford,” she smiles, enjoying the crowd’s buoyant energy.
+At 10.45pm on the dot the 27-year-old floats onstage, armed with vibrant backing singers and a technically gifted band.
+Her platinum-blond hair glowing under the red lights, Smith appears relaxed as she opens her first festival show of the summer.
+Though she has played in Ireland before, at the Longitude Festival in 2017, and will perform at Ulster Hall, in Belfast, on Saturday, her headline gigs in the Irish capital are few and far between.
+“It’s my first time in Waterford,” she says with a smile, enjoying the crowd’s buoyant energy.
 “I’m so happy to be here.”

 READ MORE

-The 2017 Preditah dance favourite On My Mind is an uncompromising drum ‘n’ bass groover that nearly rivals Little Things, but the latter is the perfect finale to a mesmerising performance.
+The 2017 Preditah dance favourite On My Mind is an uncompromising drum’n’bass groover that nearly rivals Little Things, but the latter is the perfect finale to a mesmerising performance.